oracle/graal/compiler/src/org.graalvm.bisect/src/org/graalvm/bisect/doc-files/ProfBisect.md

 The interpretation here is that the `CanonicalizerPhase` was present in both compilations.
 However, it performed 2 canonical replacements in the 1st compilation and one different replacement in the 2nd compilation.

+Note that the reported byte code indices are relative to the method where the code comes from, which might not be the root method in the presence of inlining.
+Run the diff again with `--verbosity high` to see the whole stacks of inlined methods.